 (4) The meter readings required under subregulation (1)(b)(v) must be provided using the Department’s electronic online system provided for that purpose unless the Minister approves another method for providing the readings in any particular case.

-[Regulation 41C inserted in Gazette 20 Feb 2018 p.
+[Regulation 41C inserted by Gazette 20 Feb 2018 p.
 497-8.]

 41D.
 Minister may direct compliance with metering conditions